 - Complete your profile (general, academic, athletic, preferences and favorites section)

-- Fill out the reference section (contact your references prior to adding them into this area)
+- Fill out the reference section (notify your references prior to adding them into this area)

 - Review your showcase, tournament and league game schedule.
-Ensure the schedule section of your profile is up to date
+Ensure the schedule section of your profile is current

 - Create a draft of a personal and professional email for your coach to review

 - Once you have approval from your coach regarding your email, email your favorites list FROM WITHIN YOUR CFF ACCOUNT.
 This will ensure your communication is automatically saved within the system as opposed to using your email server where emails can be easily lost.
 Ask them to click on the link within the email to access your full online bio.
 If you have a tournament/showcase you are inviting a college coach to attend, please ensure you list the name of the event, date, game times, and field # (list each day on a separate line).
 Reference the fact the rest of your schedule can be found on your online profile.

 - Check the list of players is correct on the roster.

 - Send out user player credentials to all the players (do not send the master file)